kasper-piskorski/docs/pages/documentation/6-resources/faq.md

 Grakn comes with a basic visualiser, with a web-interface.
 We appreciate any feedback you give us about it via the [discussion boards](https://discuss.grakn.ai/t/visualise-my-data/57).

-Once you have started Grakn, you will see a message in the console, like:
+Once you have started Grakn, you will see a message in the console:

 ```bash
 Started ServerConnector@7aa5814d{HTTP/1.1,[http/1.1]}{0.0.0.0:4567}
 ```

-(We are working to improve this message, in fact in the new release it will be something more similar to `Mindmaps Engine is ready.
-Listening on [http://0.0.0.0:4567]`.)

 You can then open your browser and connect to the address printed on the console (http://0.0.0.0:4567).
 Select the Graql Visualiser tab and you will see a Graql shell, from which you can input queries, for example: